Sthopeless/semantic-release-image/README.md

   # . . .
   - name: release
     image: jaredreisinger/semantic-release
+    environment:
+      GITHUB_TOKEN:
+        from_secret: github_token
 ```

+(Assuming here that `github_token` has already been set up as a Drone repository or organization secret.)
 If you have a `.releaserc` file, your chosen plugins and configuration will magically be used.
+Also note that Drone binds the source directory to the image and sets that directory as the current working one, so there's no need to specifically mount into `/source`.
+This should be true of any Docker-based CI/CD.

 ## Notes